NeenaPrasad/MachineLearning_CourseProject/README.md

 Read more: http://groupware.les.inf.puc-rio.br/har#ixzz40A4ZbGUZ

-This project involves studying the excerise data, ie, data from the sensors placed at arm, forearm, dumbbell and belt to evaluate how well a person does excercise.
-The idea is to predict the quality of excercise.
+This project involves studying the exercise data, ie, data from the sensors placed at arm, forearm, dumbbell and belt to evaluate how well a person does exercise.
+The idea is to predict the quality of exercise.

 Training dataset can be found in : https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv Testing/ predicting dataset can be found in: https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv